-We outlined in our 2019/20 reporting to the committee the impact that the Covid-19 pandemic had on the further education sector, and the increased levels of uncertainty within the forecasts used as part of the College's going concern assessment.
-As a result, in 2019/20, we placed additional focus on significant judgements made to conclude whether events or conditions indicate that a material uncertainty existed that may cast significant doubt on the College's ability to continue as a going concern.
+We outlined in our 2020/21 reporting to the committee the impact that the Covid-19 pandemic has continued to have on the further education sector, and the increased levels of uncertainty within the forecasts used as part of the College's going concern assessment.
+As a result, since 2019/20, we have placed additional focus on significant judgements made to conclude whether events or conditions indicate that a material uncertainty existed that may cast significant doubt on the College's ability to continue as a going concern.
 The judgements made determined the appropriate disclosures to be made in the financial statements, and allowed us to consider the impact on our audit opinion.